 About Eric Goodwin,

-Licensed Professional Counselor in Portland, OR
+Portland Therapist and Licensed Professional Counselor

 The anxiety, shame and “stuck” feeling have become overwhelming.
 You don’t think you can handle another day having to put on a brave face just to get through your day.
 What was once merely uncomfortable is now urgent – like a blinking red warning light in your heart that it’s time for a change.
 You’re ready for help but finding the best therapist for you is daunting when you’re feeling distressed and overwhelmed.
-Finding someone you trust and who can understand what you’re going through is essential!.
+Finding someone you trust and who can understand what you’re going through is essential!

 Therapy and healing: